 In the early stages of the periodontal disease, the cleaning up of the plaque and calculi on the teeth will be enough for treatment.
 The gums cleaned in this way will compose themselves in a couple of days.

 In the later stages of the disease, the plaques and calculi in the PERIODONTAL POCKETS have to be removed from the root surface under anesthesia.
-This proceeding is known as curettage.
 The cleaning up of the root surface will remove the inflammation and ensure that the gums are re-adapted to the teeth.
 In most cases, this treatment and a good oral hygiene will be enough.

 However, in later stages surgical operation may be needed.
 Please do not neglect to visit your doctor for appropriate treatment and for the symptoms of all dental diseases.